jugstalt/gview-gis/README.md

-# gview5
+# gview6

-The software consists of desktop applications for creating maps and the gView server for publishing the maps as map services (WMS, GeoServices REST, etc).
+The software consists of Blazor applications for creating maps and the gView server for publishing the maps as map services (WMS, GeoServices REST, etc).

+The Blazor app *gView.Web* can started locally or run the server.
+It provides the gView applications *gView.Carto* and *gView.Explorer*.

-*gView Carto* and *gView DataExplorer* runs on windows and require die .NET Framework >=4.7.2 *gView Server* is fully .NET Core (AspNetCore 3.1.x).
+*gView.Web* and *gView Server* runs on Windows/Linux and require die Microsoft.AspNetCore.App 8.0
+*gView Server* is fully .NET Core (AspNetCore 3.1.x).
 It can run on windows, linux, mac and as a docker container

-Download the leatest release as ZIP from [Releases](https://github.com/jugstalt/gview5/releases) Unzip and run...
+To Deploy the software on your machine use [gView.Deploy](https://github.com/jugstalt/gview-gis/releases).
+This will also download the latest releases for your operating system.

+You can manually download the latest Download the leatest [Releases](https://github.com/jugstalt/gview-gis/releases) here.

 Read the installation documentation::
 * [English](https://docs.webgiscloud.com/gview/en/index.html)